-- The students Reading Power serves are eighty-one percent low-income and ninety-five percent minority (2021 IL School Report Card).
+- The students Reading Power serves are 81% low-income and 88% minority (2022 IL School Report Card).

 - The students live in a book desert.
 Sixty-one percent of America’s low-income children are growing up in homes without books (Reading Literacy in the United States: Findings from the IEA Reading Literacy Study, 1996).